Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Which Is Better?

 Shifting

 The first difference is in the shifting system.
 Shimano Di2 has two buttons on both levers.
 The left lever shifts the front derailleur, and the right lever shifts the rear derailleur.
-Unfortunately, it has no hidden buttons like Ultegra or Dura-Ace Di2.
+Unfortunately, it does not have hidden buttons like Ultegra or Dura-Ace Di2.

 TIP: Check out this comparison of Shimano 105 vs. Ultegra vs. Dura-Ace Di2.